 Try putting down stick on laminate tiles.
 I used the cheap ones with a glossy finish.
 They might block the smell from coming through and they're very easy to clean.

 There's something you can get at Staples called "Air Sponge."
 It's just a canister.
 You remove the lid and put it in the cabinet and it helps remove the odor.
-You might try it.
-I like the idea of the laminate tiles, but they might not work unless you deodorize a bit first.
-Good luck.

 There was a really bad odor from my kitchen and I couldn't find out where it was from.
 Until one day, I found out that I had some rotten onion inside the cupboard, under the stove.